When will Jannik Sinner make his return to tennis at Italian Open?

 The World No 1 makes his return after a three-month suspension

-Jannik Sinner returns to action at the Italian Open after the conclusion of the World No 1’s three-month doping ban.
+Jannik Sinner returns to action at the Italian Open on Saturday evening after the conclusion of the World No 1’s three-month doping ban.

 Sinner has not played since winning the Australian Open in January for his third grand slam title after the Italian reached a resolution agreement with the World Anti-Doping Agency (WADA).